Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Experimental Results

 The robustness trends vary significantly for the EFDD (Fig. \ref{fig:noisy_d3}), as model separation gets more pronounced.
 RF once again displays superior stability across all noise types, showing its robustness in more difficult environments.
 DT maintains moderate accuracy but is more variable, whereas SVM falls into a relatively steady mid-performance category with low noise sensitivity.
 In contrast, NB and LR experience significant degradation, with accuracy reducing dramatically across most noise channels.
 These findings suggest that EFDD is fundamentally more noise-sensitive, especially for variance-prone and probabilistic models, and that model capacity and ensemble diversity are crucial in reducing quantum-induced disturbances.
 A similar but more pronounced pattern is evident on the IFDD (Fig. \ref{fig:noisy_d4}).
 RF consistently gives the maximum accuracy across all noise channels, with low degradation even at high noise levels, demonstrating its resilience.
 SVM and DT maintain consistent mid-range performance, whereas NB and LR exhibit the lowest and most unstable accuracy, with substantial drops across all noise models.
-The persistence of these trends across datasets reveals a common pattern: ensemble methods and margin-based classifiers are significantly more resistant to quantum noise, whereas simpler probabilistic and linear models are highly corruptible, especially in datasets with higher complexity and class overlap.
-Overall, the results from all four datasets show that RF and SVM are the most resilient against quantum-inspired noise, maintaining constant performance even under extreme perturbations.
+The persistence of these trends across datasets reveals a common pattern: ensemble methods and margin-based classifiers are more resilient to variations introduced through noisy-QSMOTE-generated samples, whereas probabilistic and linear models are more sensitive to perturbations affecting the similarity-estimation process and synthetic sample quality.
+The results from all four datasets show that RF and SVM are the most resilient against quantum-inspired noise, maintaining constant performance even under extreme perturbations.
 In contrast, NB and LR show significant vulnerability, particularly in noise-sensitive datasets like EFDD and IFDD.
-These findings underline the need of using noise-tolerant models, particularly ensemble and margin-based techniques, when deploying ML systems in situations with quantum noise or high uncertainty.
+These findings underline the need to use noise-tolerant models, particularly ensemble and margin-based techniques, when deploying ML systems in situations with quantum noise or high uncertainty.
+A key observation of this study is that quantum-inspired noise affects the QSMOTE generation process itself rather than the downstream classifiers directly.
+By analyzing baseline datasets, QSMOTE-balanced datasets, and noisy-QSMOTE-balanced datasets separately, the proposed framework provides a systematic understanding of how perturbations introduced during similarity estimation propagate through synthetic sample generation and ultimately influence fault-classification performance.